 In VVC WD5, after adoption of JVET-N0847, a QM is identified by two parameters, matrixId and sizeId.

-In JVET-O0223, the QM is identified by one single parameter matrixId as a compound of the size and matrix type identifiers, with the identifiers indexed in decreasing block size order.
+In JVET-O0223, the QM is identified by one single parameter matrixId as a compound of the transform size and matrix type identifiers, with the identifiers indexed in decreasing block size order.

 The QM prediction process

-In VVC WD5 when signaling custom QMs in scaling_list_data syntax, it is possible to predict a QM either from default values, or from previously transmitted one but only if of same size.
+In VVC WD5 when signaling custom QMs in scaling_list_data syntax, it is possible to predict a QM either from default values, or from previously transmitted one but only if of same sizeId.

-In JVET-O0223, the QM can be predicted from any previously transmitted one (i.e. of different sizes) using either a copy or decimation process.
+In JVET-O0223, the QM can be predicted from any previously transmitted one (i.e. of different matrix sizes) using either a copy or decimation process.

 The transmission of all coefficients for size 64